vele616/monorepo/packages/jobboard/website/content/jobs/senior-full-stack-software-engineer-remote-posthog-MMpCo.md

 [Comments like this](https://news.ycombinator.com/item?id=22378393) are what we live and die by.

 We keep cycles very short.
-There is a roadmap session, [like this](https://github.com/PostHog/posthog/issues/1870), every two weeks - each developer suggests what they want to build to have the greatest impact, then they do just that.
+There is a roadmap session, every two weeks - each developer suggests what they want to build to have the greatest impact, then they do just that.
 You choose what you focus on, and you are responsible for tests, user feedback and tracking.

 **The people here are really, really smart**